 I just didn't quite get around to it.
 In fact, I kinda just moped around the house all day yesterday dreading this post.
 And just a warning, this isn't the happiest of posts.
 You may even want a tissue, if you choose to keep reading.
 But then I want to remember and be intentional too, so no apologies.

 Yesterday was Dec.
 14th, the one dark spot on our Christmas calendar every year.
 You see 3 years ago (has it been that long already?)
 I had major and critical in-utero (however that's spelled) surgery in an attempt to save both the twins' lives.
 Sarah Kate was showing signs of congestive heart failure, and Claire had very little amniotic fluid in her sac.
-Both were the result of Twin-to-Twin Transfusion Syndrome.
+Both were the result of

 The surgery went well, the ultrasound 24hrs. later showed that both girls were doing well, but little did we know that that was the last time we would "see" our little Claire.
 She didn't make it to the 48 hr. ultrasound, which was on Dec.
 14th.
 So each year I mark that day as my day to remember.